Get Ready to Be Addicted: Slurp-Worthy Ramen Bowl Types You Have to TryKatachiware Japanese Style Tableware

 This style comes from Wakayama which lies on the key Island of Honshu and is a sub-variety of Tokushima style ramen.
 It comprises a rich brown coloured tonkutsu-shoyu soup and includes a serving of raw egg or a boiled runny-yolk egg.

-There are some ramen styles that are not typical to any specific region.
+There are some ramen bowl types that are not typical to any specific region.
 A couple of these are listed below:

 - Ebi Ramen: Prawn heads are simmered in the meat stock giving the soup a reddish tint.
 In addition to the regular condiments, the soup includes sakura shrimp and shallots that are deep-fried.